| Technical

 course development process.
 Storyboards are usually a team effort,

 The storyboard then becomes the key for course development.
-The budget for online training is often determined by the storyboard.
+The budget for online training is often determined by the length and complexity of the storyboard.

 For online courses, storyboards